 If you currently hold a visa in the U.S., please provide a clear copy of that as well.

 All applicants for whom English is a second language must present evidence of proficiency in the English Language in one of these ways:

 - 79 on the Internet-based TOEFL.
+Consistency across subsections will be considered for English proficiency.
+For example, for the TOEFL IBT, generally, a minimum score of 20 is expected in each section of Reading, Listening, Speaking and Writing.
 Scores over two years old by the beginning of the term you wish to enter are not acceptable unless you have been attending school in the U.S. since the test date.

 - 6.5 on the IELTS.
+Consistency across subsections will be considered for English proficiency.
 Scores over two years old by the beginning of the term you wish to enter are not acceptable unless you have been attending school in the U.S. since the test date.